Reading/Writing a 🌈¶

 WARNING: VerifyWarning: Keyword name 'injected_transit_method' is greater than 8 characters or contains characters not allowed by the FITS standard; a HIERARCH card will be created. [astropy.io.fits.card] WARNING: VerifyWarning: Keyword name 'injected_transit_parameters' is greater than 8 characters or contains characters not allowed by the FITS standard; a HIERARCH card will be created. [astropy.io.fits.card] 🌈🤖 metadata item 'injected_transit_parameters' cannot be saved to FITS header WARNING: VerifyWarning: Keyword name 'systematics_components' is greater than 8 characters or contains characters not allowed by the FITS standard; a HIERARCH card will be created. [astropy.io.fits.card] 🌈🤖 metadata item 'systematics_components' cannot be saved to FITS header WARNING: VerifyWarning: Keyword name 'systematics_equation' is greater than 8 characters or contains characters not allowed by the FITS standard; a HIERARCH card will be created. [astropy.io.fits.card] 🌈🤖 metadata item 'systematics_equation' cannot be saved to FITS header WARNING: VerifyWarning: Keyword name 'signal_to_noise' is greater than 8 characters or contains characters not allowed by the FITS standard; a HIERARCH card will be created. [astropy.io.fits.card]

--based ERS format (*.xc
+xarray-based ERS format (*.xc)¶

--based format described above.
+chromatic can write out to the standard xarray-based format described above.
 These writers will generally raise warnings if important metadata is missing.

 spectra = simulated.save("example-datasets/xarray/stellar-spec.xc")